sugarlabs/GSoC/README.md

 [programming languages and libraries](https://github.com/sugarlabs/sugar-docs/blob/master/src/languages.md).

 ## Getting Help
 Got a problem?
-Ask your mentors, ask other students, or ask the Sugar Labs community.
+Ask your mentors, ask other applicants, or ask the Sugar Labs community.

 The Sugar Labs community is large, and there are people who are not mentors in the contest.
 Mentors are listed.
 Everyone else you talk with may be a non-mentor.

-Students should keep in mind that some people are non-mentors, and cannot see the contest progress, dates, or information about students.
+applicants should keep in mind that some people are non-mentors, and cannot see the contest progress, dates, or information about applicants.
 When communicating widely, be sure to;
  - Introduce yourself, the first time,
  - Talk about the task as if you want to do it yourself, not because of the contest,